Teletext: Decoders

 The Mullard SAA5050 was a character generator chip used in the UK teletext-equipped television sets.
 In addition to the UK version, several variants of the chip existed with slightly different character sets for particular localizations and/or languages.
 These had part numbers SAA5051 (German), SAA5052 (Swedish), SAA5053 (Italian), SAA5054 (Belgian), SAA5055 (U.S. ASCII), SAA5056 (Hebrew) and SAA5057 (Cyrillic).
 The type of decoder circuitry is sometimes marked on televisions as CCT (Computer-Controlled Teletext), or ECCT (Enhanced Computer-Controlled Teletext).

 Besides the hardware implementations, it is also possible to decode teletext using a PC and video capture or DVB board, as well as recover historical teletext from self-recorded VHS tapes.

 The Acorn BBC Micro's default graphics mode (mode 7) was based on teletext display, and the computer could be used to create and serve teletext-style pages over a modem connection.
 With a suitable adapter, the computer could receive and display teletext pages, as well as software over the BBC's Ceefax service, for a time.
-The Philips P2000 home computer's video logic was also based on a chip designed to provide teletext services in TVs.
+The Philips P2000 home computer's video logic was also based on a chip designed to provide teletext services on television sets.